 Room Filling Area Rugs

-Living RoomThe size of your living room rug should be dictated by the space in which you are using it.
-An average-sized living room, for instance, can typically handle an 8'x10', 9'x12', or a 10'x14' area rug.
-In a larger living room and/or great room, a 10'x14', 12'x16' or larger would be appropriate.
-A great tip is to use blue painters tape to mark the boundaries of the rug size you are interested in to provide a fantastic visual reference.
+The rug sizes for living room should be dictated by the space you’re working with.
+An average-sized living room can typically handle an 8'x10', 9'x12', or a 10'x14' area rug size.
+In a more spacious living rooms and great rooms, a 10'x14', 12'x16' or larger is more appropriate.
+Here’s how you can get a more accurate read on the appropriate rug size.
+For visual reference, use blue painter’s tape to mark the boundaries of the rug you’re eyeing.

-Keeping in mind that the standard rug sizes are 6'x9', 8'x10', 9'x12', 10'x14', and 12'x16', choose the rug that will accommodate at least the 30-36” (it's okay if the rug extends beyond that).
+Keeping in mind that the standard rug sizes are 6'x9', 8'x10', 9'x12', 10'x14', and 12'x16', it’s wise to choose a rug size that will accommodate at least the 30-36”.
+It’s perfectly fine if the rug extends a bit beyond those measurements.

-When placing just the legs of the foot board on top of the rug, you can achieve this with most rugs sizes such as a 6'x9', 8'x10', and larger.
-When placing part of the rug under the bed, be certain that it extends past the foot board a minimum of 18”.
-If not, it will feel disproportionate to the scale of your furniture and will visually place too much weight to one side of the space.
+When placing just the legs of the foot board on top of the rug, 6'x9', 8'x10', and larger rug sizes are ideal.
+If part of the rug resides under the bed, be sure that it extends past the foot board a minimum of 18”.
+If not, it’ll feel disproportionate to the scale of your furniture and visually shift an abundance of weight to one side of the space.